GDevelopApp/GDevelop-documentation/docs/gdevelop5/GDevelop-Solutions-Provider-Program.md

 ## Applying as a GDevelop Professional

-Professionals interested in becoming part of the GDevelop Solution Partner Program can apply online through a form.
+Professionals interested in becoming part of the GDevelop Solutions Provider Program can apply online through a form.
 The validation process is as follows:

 1. The candidate fills the online form with their professional profile